 If you’re a thrill seeker constantly searching for your next adrenaline high, or maybe you just have a bit of a death wish, perhaps you should visit one of the following 9 most dangerous beaches in the world.

-Each are dangerous for different reasons, ranging from sharks, to filth, to radiation, to birds that will try to fight you, and MORE. 🙂
+Each of these beaches are dangerous for different reasons, ranging from sharks, to tides of toxic filth, to radiation, to birds that will try to fight you…read on to find out more!

 Chowpatty Beach, Mumbai